Witiko/scm-at-arqmath3/paper/presentation.md

     To model text, we used a pre-trained `roberta-base` model [@liu2019roberta].

-    To model text and math in the LaTeX format, we replaced the tokenizer of `roberta-base` with our text + LaTeX tokenizer, we randomly initialized weights for the new tokens, and we fine-tuned our model on our text + LaTeX dataset for one epoch using the autoregressive masked language modeling objective.
-We called our model MathBERTa and we released it to the Hugging Face Model Hub.
+    To model text and math in the LaTeX format, we replaced the tokenizer of `roberta-base` with our text + LaTeX tokenizer and we randomly initialized weights for the new tokens.

 * * *